RobertoPrevato/jekyll-now/_posts/2018-01-13-Upgrading-Azure-Storage-Python-SDK-to-support-asyncio.md

 * **Queue Service** - simple, cost-effective messaging system for large volume systems
 * **File Service** - distributed file system

-Azure Storage is cost effective and really convenient to store files and tabular data that doesn't require complex queries, even in large quantities.
+Azure Storage is cost effective and really convenient to store files and tabular data that don't require complex queries, even in large quantities.

-All these services include [REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/azure-storage-services-rest-api-reference) that enable programmatic access and their administration via HTTP/HTTPS.
+All these services include [REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/azure-storage-services-rest-api-reference) that enable programmatic access and administration via HTTP/HTTPS.
 Even though these REST APIs can be used directly, Microsoft distributes several client SDKs to simplify the consumption of these services with some of the most popular programming languages.

 * [Microsoft Azure Storage SDK for .NET](https://github.com/Azure/azure-storage-net)
 * [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python)